 Mrs. Murphy was quite disappointed—Max didn’t jump up and run when she pounced him as he napped in the center of the floor.
 He didn’t respond to her invitations to play.

 When Max didn’t react to the sound of the garbage disposal, Mary knew he had a problem.
-Off to the vet they went where her guess was confirmed.
+Off to the vet, they went where her guess was confirmed.
 Max was deaf, probably from birth, due to a genetic defect common in white cats.
-Max is about 70% white.
+Max is about 70 percent white.

 Paulette adopted a white cat with one blue eye and one yellow eye at the shelter.
 Princess surprised her by giving birth to four kittens later that week.
 One was black, three white.
 The white kittens have problems with balance and coordination—in addition, Pixie is deaf.